jexia/docs/docs/fileset/README.md

 <iframe width="700" height="394" src="https://www.youtube.com/embed/S4Yz3I3MwGU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 JFS is used for indexing, fetching and manipulating files like any other user data.
 Fileset is a dataset but provides a way to maintain large data objects like files.
 At this point, we are working in cooperation with partners (Digital Ocean, AWS S3) so all your files will be saved under your cloud storage.
-On Jexia site we will keep only metadata and URL for the files and you can manipulate those data in the same way as with Dataset.
+On Jexia's site we will keep only metadata and the URL for the files and you can manipulate the data in the same way as with Dataset.

-To work with files you need to open access to specific Fileset via Policy.
+To work with files, you need to open access to specific fileset via policy.
-Fileset is very similar to Dataset from configuration and usage so you do not need to have a long learning curve to start using it.
+Fileset is very similar to Dataset with configuration and usage so you don't need to have a long learning curve to start using it.

 ::: tip
-Fileset similar to other modules but can be used independently.
+Fileset is similar to other modules but can be used independently.
 It gives you the flexibility to choose what modules to use in your project.
-For the future Fileset will have more features related to files operations.
+The future fileset will have more features related to files operations.
 :::

-When uploading or updating a file record the following things should be kept in mind:
+When uploading or updating a file record, the following things should be kept in mind:
-1. Each Fileset contains a set of immutable fields: id, created_at, updated_at, size, type, url and status.
+1. Each fileset contains a set of immutable fields: id, created_at, updated_at, size, type, url and status.
 These fields are generally used to contain the metadata of the file which is filled internally by our API.
-It is not possible to change validation or default values of these fields neither their values.
+It is not possible to change validation, default values of these fields and their values.

-2. If a request contains an immutable field, its value must be its current value.
-Otherwise, it'll fail with a bad request (400) error.
+2. If a request contains an immutable field, it's value must be it's current value.
+If this is not the case, it will fail with a bad request (400) error.

 3. If a request contains an unknown field, it gets added automatically as a schemaless field for this record.

-The Fileset records contain the metadata of the file, besides the custom fields there are some predefined ones:
+The fileset records contain the metadata of the file.
+Besides the custom fields there are some predefined ones:
 1. name - Name of the file
 2. size - Size of the file in bytes
 3. type - File type (supported types, note not mime-types and if the type is not found the extension is stored)